ava-labs/avalanche-docs/docs/overview/getting-started/avax.md

 slowly grinding to a halt due to a lack of supply of AVAX to power it.

 A small portion of burnt transaction fees are used to reward validators at the end of their staking periods.
-Validators are rewarded for virtuous (e.g not attempting lie, steal, or oterwise cause harm the Avalanche network) behavior by receiving validator rewards at the end of their staking periods.
+Validators are rewarded for virtuous (e.g not attempting lie, steal, or otherwise cause harm the Avalanche network) behavior by receiving validator rewards at the end of their staking periods.
 Avalanche does not take away any portion of a validator's already staked tokens (commonly known as "slashing") for negligent/malicious staking periods, however this behavior is